-Direct to consumer (D2C or DTC) refers to brands that bypass third-party retailers and wholesalers to sell products directly to customers.
+What is D2C in ecommerce?
+D2C or DTC is short for direct to consumer, referring to brands that bypass third-party retailers and wholesalers to sell products directly to customers.
 As an online-centric business type, D2C has experienced tremendous growth over the course of the coronavirus pandemic as consumers have reduced their in-store shopping.

 To give you a picture of the current D2C ecommerce landscape, we conducted a survey of over 170 digital marketing professionals from a wide range of industries and company revenue.
 In this article, dive into the data behind direct to consumer marketing and how your brand can leverage D2C for profitable growth.

 Direct to consumer marketing is the fifth most popular trend that digital marketing professionals name for 2022, with 39.1% of our respondents saying D2C is top-of-mind for their brand in 2022.
 D2C grew 45.5% in 2020 to reach $111.54 billion in online sales.

 In 2022, D2C ecommerce sales will be nearly double what they were pre-pandemic, growing 97.2% over 2019 to reach $151.2 billion.
 Next year, sales will grow 15.7% year-over-year and approach $175 billion.

 43% of Americans are now familiar with D2C brands.